 - Compulsory courses

-- Advanced Research Methods Year 1 / Semester 1
+- Research Methods for Business and Leadership Year 1 / Semester 1

 This course will provide a platform for your learning in the master program as well your lifelong learning in a manager- and researcher role.
-We offer opportunities to develop skills and competence in identifying, collecting, evaluating, synthesizing and presenting management- and leadership relevant information.
-It will also introduce you to contemporary research methods and writing a master thesis.
+The course offer opportunities to develop skills and competence in identifying, collecting, evaluating, synthesizing and presenting management- and leadership relevant information.
+The course will also introduce you to contemporary research methods and writing a master thesis.
 Methods are selected from major management-relevant social science disciplines such as psychology, sociology and organization studies.

-- Strategic Leadership and Philosophy in Hospitality Year 1 / Semester 1
+- Strategic Leadership and Philosophy Year 1 / Semester 1

-Strategic leadership is all about predicting the future and creating change - change prompted by strong will to take advantage of opportunities or adapt to present and future internal or external terms and conditions.
-When applying a "free choice" perspective we emphasize on leaders as an active actors that define the companies' future development, and are responsible for strategic successes as well as failures.
+Leadership is all about creating change - change prompted by strong will to take advantage of opportunities or adapt to internal or external terms and conditions.
+When applying a "free choice" perspective we emphasize on the leader as an active actor that is responsible for strategic successes as well as failures.
 Beside this, in the course we also apply a pragmatic view on leadership and management: The leadership and management roles will always be mixed and leaders hold limited work and personal capacities.
-This imply that they have to choose and prioritize in business environment flourishing with problems and challenges.
+This imply that they have to choose and prioritize in a businessenvironment flourishing with problems and challenges.

 The course will also take up some of the most relevant philosophy theories for leaders, like rhetoric theory, theory about human relationships and ethics.

-First part, Leadership and management theories and roles, will focus on how leadership and management research in the past and present has perceived and normatively understood leadership and management, and how cultural differences influence leaders way of thinking and acting.
-A special attention will be given to topical theories like transformational / transactional leaderships, influence tactics, and ethical issues.
+The first part, Leadership and management theories and roles, will focus on how leadership and management research in the past and present has perceived and normatively understood leadership and management, and how cultural differences influence their way of thinking and act.
+A special attention will be given to theories / tactics of influence and transformational leadership and ethical issues.

-Second part, Leading strategic processes, focuses on how leaders can drive strategic processes in different ways - pros and cons based on situational understanding.
+The second part, leading strategic processes, focuses on how leaders can drive strategic processes in different ways - pros and cons based on situational understanding.